kalkins/opensearch-docker-test/README.md

 # Opensearch Docker Test
 A simple test of using Logstash and Opensearch with docker compose.
-This includes shipping syslog logs from docker to logstash, and onwards to opensearch.
+This includes shipping syslog logs from docker, and netflow data, to logstash, and onwards to opensearch.
 It also includes an example of how to set up LDAP login in opensearch, but no users are created.

 ## Usage